-The college continues to broaden its distance learning service in response to the growing need for flexible, learner-ditinues to provide important education and training services to current industry employees and those displaced by the downturn in the economy.
+The college continues to broaden its distance learning service in response to the growing need for flexible, learner-directed education and our customizable contract training continues to provide important education and training services to current industry employees and those displaced by the downturn in the economy.
 In recognition of this effort, the college's Distance Learning Service was the recipient of the Community Service Award, which recognizes Desire2Learn users who foster leadership, commitment and continued collaboration to serve a wider community.